danwolfgang/mt-plugin-more-custom-fields/readme.md

 specify whether *no* user should be able to edit the field data, or if administrators should be able to override the supplied default.

+The **Multi-Use Time Stamped Multi-Line Text** field type is another mouthful.
+Breaking down this field: The Multi-Line Text field is included with MT Pro and lets you create a textarea field.
+This field type also lets you create a textarea field, and it can be re-used over and over simply by clicking an "add another..." link.
+Additionally, each instance of the textarea is saved with a time stamp, marking when the data in that textarea was added.
+This field has no options.

 Lastly, use your new fields!
 Don't forget to place them in your templates.

 ## Using More Custom Fields with your Theme